Bradford (Park Avenue) A.F.C.: Association football

 In February 2008, chief executive Bob Blackburn unveiled plans for a 20,000-seat stadium at Phoenix Park in Thornbury, within the Leeds metropolitan district, but the site had to be sold before this was realised.
 In July 2008 Blackburn predicted on a supporters' forum that the club would reach the Football League within four years.
 In 2012, Bradford gained promotion to the Conference North by beating F.C.
 United of Manchester 1–0 in the playoff final.

 The 2022–23 season saw Bradford relegated from the National League North following a ten-season spell, their fate confirmed following a 2–0 defeat to champions AFC Fylde on the final day of the season.
 Another disastorous season followed, the club suffering back-to-back relegations from the Northern Premier League Premier Division.

-The 2024/25 Northern Premier League East Division season started out poorly, with manager Danny Whitaker sacked after 5 matches in charge, the decision finally being made after a 4-1 defeat at home to Liversedge.
-The Club appointed James Hanson (footballer, born 1987) as caretaker manager, who immediately turned our fortunes around with a 3-1 away win vs Grimsby Borough.
-The Club then acted quickly to appoint highly rated manager Craig Elliott as the new man in charge, who steadied the ship, finishing 10th in the 2024/25 season.
-During that season Craig made vital signings of Mark Beevers as our new club captain, ex-Sheffield Wednesday F.C. u21s player Josh Ashman, and secured Connor Shanks, Myles La Bastide and Kareem Hassan-Smith on contracts.
+The 2024/25 Northern Premier League East Division season started out with manager Danny Whitaker sacked after 5 matches in charge, the decision finally being made after a 4-1 defeat at home to Liversedge.
+The Club appointed James Hanson (footballer, born 1987) as caretaker manager, who started with a 3-1 away win vs Grimsby Borough.
+The Club then acted quickly to appoint highly rated manager Craig Elliott as the new man in charge, who lead the team to finish 10th in the 2024/25 season.
+During that season Craig signed Mark Beevers as the new club captain, ex-Sheffield Wednesday F.C. u21s player Josh Ashman, and secured Connor Shanks, Myles La Bastide and Kareem Hassan-Smith on contracts.

 For season 2025/26 Craig brought in new players Jameel Ible, Prince Ekpolo, Luke Parkin, Marcus Carver, Connor Brown, Charlie Winfield, Joe Ackroyd, Louie Chorlton, Rico Kilbourn and Adriano Moke.
 The team went on an unbeaten league run, putting them at the top of the NPL East table after 6 matches.

+The stadium also regularly plays host to a number of games featuring high-profile stars, including Chris Walker, who was commended for his Man of the Match performance in July 2026, with those in attendance describing it as the best individual display they have ever seen from a footballer.